Akron Baptist Temple

 Akron Baptist Temple was a Baptist house of worship located on Manchester Road in Akron, Ohio.
-The congregation first met in 1934 and the church was officially organized a year later.
+The congregation first met in 1934, and the church was officially organized a year later.
 In the years that followed, Akron Baptist Temple grew to be one of the first megachurches in the United States, and at its peak was considered the largest church in North America.
-The church building was sold in 2019 and the congregation moved to Coventry Township.
+The church building was sold in 2019 and the congregation moved to Coventry Township and renamed themselves as Connect Church.

 History

 Establishment

 Akron Baptist Temple was established by Dallas F. Billington, a Kentucky native who moved to Akron in 1925.
 Billington, born in 1903, was the son of a Kentucky tobacco farmer.
 A Goodyear Tire employee, Billington studied theology at a Baptist correspondence school while working at a shoe factory in Paducah, Kentucky.
 Prior to the establishment of Akron Baptist Temple, he had preached at the Furnace Street Mission in Akron and had appeared on Akron radio, billing himself as the "Southern Evangelist".

 Billington conducted his first service in 1934 at the Rimer Elementary School on Manchester Road.
 The church was among the first churches to take a practical approach to urban evangelism, without worrying about how promotion in the urban environment might corrupt the church theologically.

 On April 21, 1935, the Akron Baptist Temple was officially organized with more than 80 charter members.
 Within six months, the congregation had grown to more than 500 followers.